Black and white headshot of Tad Bartlett

 Practice Focus

-Partner H.S.
-Bartlett III (“Tad”) heads up Fishman Haygood’s Appellate Group and practices more broadly in the firm’s Litigation Section.
-Tad is an Appellate Practice Specialist, certified by the Louisiana Board of Legal Specialization, and serves as a member of the LBLS Appellate Practice Advisory Commission.
+H.S.
+Bartlett III (“Tad”), who leads the firm’s Appellate Practice, focuses on appellate advocacy and brings deep experience across state and federal courts nationwide.
+An Appellate Practice Specialist certified by the Louisiana Board of Legal Specialization, he serves as a member of the LBLS Appellate Practice Advisory Commission.

 “Tad is a recognized appellate specialist.
 His vast appellate experience includes expertly handling environmental and construction-related appeals.” —Chambers and Partners